 In all instances approved signs require a building permit issued by the Building Official.

-1.12 MEETINGSPROCEDURE
+1.12 MEETINGS

-Working hours of the Planning Board shall be at regularly scheduled meetingtimes and shall be posted at the Town Hall, Fremont NHs.
+Working hours of the Planning Board shall be at regularly scheduled times and shall be posted at the Town Hall, Fremont NH.
 A majority of the members or alternates must be present to constitute a meeting.
-Planning Board meetings and schedules shall be posted at the Town Hall, Fremont NH.